KoddiDev/geocoder/README.md

 val results = geo.lookup(32.857, -96.748)

 // Lookups can also be done with Component objects
-// See com.github.mcross1882.geocoder.Component for more examples
+// See com.koddi.geocoder.Component for more examples
 val results = geo.lookup(Seq(CountryComponent("fr")))

 // Place IDs are also supported